Mikaela/mikaela.github.io/_posts/2015-05-18-life-bot-background.md

 asexual.

 The dates are more unclear for this point of time, but I fell in love to
-@ProgVal and just kept it to myself for a long time.
+@ProgVal/pinkieval and just kept it to myself for a long time.
 On 2014-03-20, I asked them if they knew any ace channels I could wonder my feelings on and the answer was negative and after further talking, we ended up founding [##abgilpqt+ - a channel for everyone](https://abgilpqt.github.io/about/)